CivicActions/guidebook/docs/100-security/incident-response-plan.md

 1. Outgoing ROLE initiates the handoff and briefs the incoming ROLE on the situation.
 2. Incoming ROLE confirms the handoff and assumes responsibility.
-3. Incoming ROLE documents the handoff in Slack or the JIRA ticket.
+3. Incoming ROLE documents the handoff in Slack or the JIRA ticket/Gitlab issue.
 4. Incoming ROLE shares a _sitrep_, which notes the handoff.
 5. Outgoing ROLE remains available for 15-20 minutes to ensure a smooth handoff and then logs off.